harplife/zettelkasten/chemistry/nomenclature_of_compounds.md

 | Phosphorus   | PO₄³⁻ (phosphate)    | −3     |
 | Sulfur       | SO₄²⁻ (sulfate)      | −2     |

+No need to memorize the "-ite" versions. "-ite" indicates one less oxygen than "-ate".
+Thus, you only need to memorize "-ate" versions.
+- Overall charge stays identical despite the removal of one oxygen atom.
+- "hypo-" prefix further reduces the oxygen count to "-ite", whereas "per-" prefix adds one to "-ate".
+Meaning, "per-..-ate" > "-ate" > "-ite" > "hypo-..-ite"

+<center>. . .</center>

 Memorize the oddballs :

 | Name      | Formula | Charge |